tali0n-git/MTA-subway-analysis/README.md

 # MTA Subway Data Analysis
-## Overview

 To explore trends in the MTA subway system in New York City, we performed a different sets of analysis.
 The goal of this analysis is to evaluate subway performance to understand commuter experience, service reliability and train delay trends.
 We will downloading subway consumer metrics csv files from 2015-2014 and integrate weather datasets to explore these trends.

-## Methodology
+## Overview
+The goal of this analysis is to:

 * Download real-time subway feed data from the MTA API.
 * Parse the Protocol Buffer encoded data.
-* Structure the data into manageable Pandas DataFrames for further analysis by joining data sets.
+* Structure the data into manageable Pandas DataFrames for further analysis.
-* Explore delay metrics, performance scores and delay trends across divisions, months, and years using visual aids and Pearson's correlation.
+* Potentially explore trends, predict arrivals, or visualize subway activity (depending on future development).

 ## Files in this Project

-* `mta-att-apipy`: The access point of our MTA api, JSON data
-* `gtfs_realtime_pb2.py`: Python classes generated from the `gtfs-realtime.proto` file (required for parsing the feed).
-* `gtfs-realtime.proto`: The Protocol Buffer schema definition for GTFS Realtime data.
-* `data` (csv files): The CSV files where DataFrames will be exported.
+* `data` (csv files): The CSV files where DataFrames will be generated from.

-## Usage

-To view the analysis, open:

-analysis.ipynb
+* notebooks: Jupyter notebooks (5) for data exploration and analysis.
+* `mta-att-apipy`: The access point of our MTA api, JSON data.
+Was not implemented in the analysis but is available for future use.
+* 'README.md': This file, which provides an overview of the project and answers to analytical questions.

 ## Dataset Dictionary